 To be a usable film, the area of interest (weld area, etc.) on the film must be within a certain density (darkness) range and must show enough contrast and sensitivity so that discontinuities of interest can be seen.
 These items are a function of the strength of the radiation, the distance of the source from the film and the thickness of the part being inspected.
 If any of these parameters are not met, another exposure ("shot") must be made for that area of the part.

-Ultrasonic testing uses the same principle as is used in naval SONAR and fish finders.
-Ultra-high frequency sound is introduced into the part being inspected and if the sound hits a material with a different acoustic impedance (density and acoustic velocity), some of the sound will reflect back to the sending unit and can be presented on a visual display.
+Ultrasonic testing (UT) uses the same principle as is used in naval sonar and fish finders.
+Ultra-high-frequency sound is introduced into the part being inspected and if the sound hits a material with a different acoustic impedance (density and acoustic velocity), some of the sound will reflect back to the sending unit and can be presented on a visual display.
 By knowing the speed of the sound through the part (the acoustic velocity) and the time required for the sound to return to the sending unit, the distance to the reflector (the indication with the different acoustic impedance) can be determined.
-The most common sound frequencies used in UT are between 1.0 and 10.0 MHz, which are too high to be heard and do not travel through air.
-The lower frequencies have greater penetrating power but less sensitivity (the ability to "see" small indications), while the higher frequencies don't penetrate as deeply but can detect smaller indications.
+The most common sound frequencies used in UT are between 1 and 10 MHz, which are too high to be heard and do not travel through air.
+The lower frequencies have greater penetrating power but less sensitivity (the ability to "see" small indications), while the higher frequencies do not penetrate as deeply but can detect smaller indications.

-The two most commonly used types of sound waves used in industrial inspections are the compression (longitudinal) wave and the shear (transverse) wave, as shown in Figure 10.
+The two most commonly used types of sound waves used in industrial inspections are the compression (longitudinal) wave and the shear (transverse) wave, as shown in the figure below.
 Compression waves cause the atoms in a part to vibrate back and forth parallel to the sound direction and shear waves cause the atoms to vibrate perpendicularly (from side to side) to the direction of the sound.
 Shear waves travel at approximately half the speed of longitudinal waves.

-Angle beam inspection uses the same type of transducer but it is mounted on an angled wedge (also called a "probe") that is designed to transmit the sound beam into the part at a known angle.
-The most commonly used inspection angles are 45o, 60o and 70o, with the angle being calculated up from a line drawn through the thickness of the part (not the part surface).
-A 60o probe is shown in Figure 12.
+Angle beam inspection, shown above, uses the same type of transducer but it is mounted on an angled wedge (also called a "probe") that is designed to transmit the sound beam into the part at a known angle.
+The most commonly used inspection angles are 45°, 60°, and 70°, with the angle being calculated up from a line drawn through the thickness of the part (not the part surface).
 If the frequency and wedge angle is not specified by the governing code or specification, it is up to the operator to select a combination that will adequately inspect the part being tested.